chrisvmiller/randomlyunique/content/2015/daily-money-swim.md

 billionaire friends jealous than an Olympic sized pool filled with gold coins.

 Now, let's find the height of gold, silver, and copper coins for a five square meter money-tower!
-Assuming a simple closed packed lattice and a net value of one billion per tower, I calculated:
+Assuming a simple closed packed lattice and a net value of one billion per tower (estimated from Gold Buffalo, Silver Eagle, and Copper Round coins), I calculated:

 <img src="/assets/2015/daily-money-swim/daily-money-swim.png" style='margin-top:10px;display:block;margin:auto;max-height:500px'>

 As you can clearly see, money towers ain't cheap.
-You will never impress anyone with a kiddie pool of gold coins or a skyscrapper of lameass copper - a half a trillion dollars is the bare minimum for an adequate golden swim.
+You will never impress anyone with a kiddie pool of gold coins or a skyscrapper of lameass copper - 20 billion dollars is the bare minimum for an adequate golden swim.